-Welcome to the next Coffee Spot Awards Shortlist for 2018, the “Most Passionate About Coffee” Award, which was won in 2017 by Coffee + Beer.
+Welcome to the next Coffee Spot Awards Shortlist for 2019, the “Most Passionate About Coffee” Award, which was won in 2018 by Discourse Coffee.
 For me, this is one of the most important awards, and also one of the hardest to judge, which is why I’ve left it to the last day.

 It’s not just about the coffee, it’s also about people who love and care about coffee.
 Everyone who I’ve covered in the Coffee Spot is passionate about coffee and one of the great things is how much love there is out there, both for the coffee and for those who make it.
 However, those shortlisted for this award stand out from the crowd.

 You can see the shortlist after the gallery.